Vinaddy/Bliss_update_adherence_tracker/README.md

 # Bliss_update_adherence_tracker
 This is a chrome plugin which automatically opens with Bliss and works only on bliss.
-The plugin creates a lock on the page which you can clear only if you've gone through the recent updates.
+The key to which you hold only if you've gone through the recent updates.

 Instructions to install and use the Bliss update adherence plugin